How to Ask for Salary Increase (15 Best Sample Letters)

 Your achievements and accomplishments

-Adding your accomplishments to the letter will help a long way on your request.
-These listed achievements should be much more recent, primarily those after your last salary raise.
+Adding your accomplishments to the letter will go a long way toward your request.
+These listed achievements should be much more recent, primarily those after your last pay raise.

 The exact raise you want

-Come clean on the total amount you want for the pay.
+Come clean on the total amount you want for the payment.
 Do proper holistic research on recognized sites to find out.
-Usually, raises may be given at a fixed level or as percentage raise.
-Do not leave this at the judgement of your organization to solve.
+Usually, raises may be given at a fixed level or as a percentage raise.
+Do not leave this to the judgment of your organization to solve.

 Appreciate for considering your request